mtrebi/Raytracer/README.md

 ### Refracted rays

 ### Sampling
+To avoid aliasing and increase the quality of the image, I implemented a very simple _Sampler_ virtual class that defines the common functions of the differents samplers, the most obvious one is the pure virtual _GenerateSamples_ function.
+This function must be implemented by each concrete sampler that we want to add.
+In my case I created a _Regular_ sampler.
+Is very basic but it is enough to avoid most of the aliasing of the image and allowing better quaility images.

+[image w aliasing] vs [image w/o aliasing]

 ## Results
+In the next image we can see the final result of the Ray Tracer with a 256-Regular Sampler with and all of its features.

+[final image with all]

 ## References
-I've looked on many websites to help me understand the basics of ray tracing but, I'll only reference the two most important:
+I've looked on many websites to help me understand the basics of ray tracing but, I'll only reference the most important two:

 * [ScratchAPixel](http://www.scratchapixel.com/index.php#3d-basic-rendering): Explains step by step how to implement and how a raytracer works.
 Highly recommended.
 * [Ray Tracing from the ground up](http://www.raytracegroundup.com/).
 This book explains EVERYTHING related to raytracing.
 Sometimes it goes very deep.
 It is a very nice book and it explains how to implement a ray tracer completely from scratch.
 It has pseudocode and code to help you.
 My raytracer is based on the ray tracer explained in the firsts chapters of this book and I use their utils classes (Vectors, Points...).